 To make the course run smoothly during times of emergency, focus on the most critical elements you need to put in place to meet your short-term instructional objectives.
-Most importantly, instructors must continue to communicate with students, either individually or collectively on a regular basis.
+Most importantly, instructors must continue to communicate with students, either individually or collectively, regularly.
 This communication can be via Canvas, conference calls, or other means.
-Personal social media for course content is discouraged because of FERPA concerns.
+Personal social media, for course content, is discouraged because of FERPA concerns.

 Focus on asynchronous methods as not all students will have equal access to high-speed internet.

 Remember, this is a time of disruption and stress for us as instructors (and our students).
-Communicate your plans – and do not change drastically your course expectations.
+Communicate your plans – and do not change your course expectations drastically.
 How can your current plans be modified with as little cognitive overload as possible?

 It’s a question many researchers ponder: When my paper was accepted for a conference that later

 Choose your instructional tool adventure (30-minute teaching topics) CELT’s Choose Your Instructional Tool Adventure focuses on

 As members of our Iowa State University community, faculty and staff play a valuable role in